 What to Expect During a Session

-The initial work happens on a table through touch of the kidneys, adrenal glands, brain stem and ankles.
+This advanced level trauma healing work happens on a table through touch of the kidneys, adrenal glands, brain stem and ankles.
 The therapeutic treatment will be consistent over the course of several sessions as a means to imprint boundaries and safety in the nervous system.
 Belief systems will emerge organically and allow for exploration in sessions.
 Over time the therapeutic interventions may expand to include integration of developmental reflexes, balance, attachment, grief and/or shame work depending on individual client needs.

 At the beginning and throughout your healing, you will begin to slowly identify your individual survival and defensive adaptions.
 Survival adaptations can show up as behaviour patterns, somatic symptoms, your thoughts and beliefs about yourself and others and sometimes emotions.
 These survival adaptions may appear labeled by yourself or others as being “positive” and/or “negative”.
 In reality, they are serving different purposes: protection, nurturing, self-soothing, attempts at nervous regulation, and defensive accommodations to stay safe.